 “City of Presidents” sculptures in Rapid City reveal this region’s patriotism and fondness for our nation’s leaders.
-Standing or seated on busy street corners downtown, life-sized bronze statues of 35 U.S. Presidents surprise pedestrians and motorists.
+Standing or seated on busy street corners downtown, life-sized bronze statues of 42 U.S. Presidents surprise pedestrians and motorists.
 The City of Presidents project is an artistic approach to economic development conceived by Rapid City businessman Don Perdue.
 It’s a collaboration of U.S. history, American patriotism, public sculpture and national pride.
-Each year, four additional presidents are added, and the project is 100% privately financed.
-Stop in at the City of Presidents Visitor Center at 631 Main to see the original sculptures, info on each Executive and a walking tour map.
-By year 2010, all 42 presidents will be in place.
+The project is 100% privately financed.
+Stop in at the City of Presidents Visitor Center at 631 Main, Rapid City to see the original sculptures, info on each President and a walking tour map.

 Other public sculptures in Rapid City are “Hunkayapi” by Dale Lamphere, which depicts an older Lakota woman placing a sacred eagle plume on a younger woman.
 It stands outside Prairie Edge Galleries, Sixth and Main.
 “Mitakuye Oyasin,” or “We are all related” is a Lamphere sculpture depicting the Lakota Sioux philosophy that all two-legged and four-leggeds are spiritually connected.
 The work is on the corner of Main and Sixth.
 Near Sixth and Omaha streets, in Memorial Park, is Dale Lamphere’s Legacy Monument #1, a tribute to 238 victims of a local flash flood on June 9, 1972.
 And high up on Skyline Drive, a mountain ridge that bisects Rapid City, you’ll discover Dinosaur Park, where seven life-size dinosaurs constructed of concrete overlook the city.